aniruddhaadak9/VoiceMath/README.md

-# VoiceMath 🎤➕
+# 🎤 VoiceMath ➕

-VoiceMath is an interactive and engaging math quiz application designed to improve mental math skills.
-Using **voice recognition** and **speech synthesis**, users can answer math questions hands-free and enhance their problem-solving abilities in a fun and innovative way. 🚀🎉
+VoiceMath is an interactive and engaging math quiz application designed to improve mental math skills 🚀.
+Using **voice recognition** and **speech synthesis**, users can answer math questions hands-free and enhance their problem-solving abilities in a fun and innovative way. 🎉

 ---